-This AIR FRYER TURKEY BREAST has a perfectly crispy skin with juicy, tender meat.
-So simple to make for a smaller Thanksgiving dinner and ready in just an hour.
+This AIR FRYER TURKEY BREAST has perfectly crispy skin with juicy, tender meat.
+So simple to make for any dinner, no need to wait for a holiday!

 If you’ve ever struggled with dry turkey or limp skin, this is the recipe for you!